NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 Then...

-* Set the the RC/Quad switch to 'RC'
+* Set the "RC/Quad switch" located on the Remote Control board to 'RC'

 * Open up `File->Examples->01.Basics->Blink`.